Budapest Weather: Seasonal Overview and Planning Your Visit

 - Scarf for early spring (March-early April) when winds can be chilly

-- Sun hat and quality sunglasses
+- Sun hat and good sunglasses

-- High-SPF sunscreen for long days outdoors
+- High-SPF sunscreen for long days outside

 - Comfortable, breathable walking shoes